fagbokforlaget/mo-platform/packages/@mo-platform/auth/README.md

 # JS client for MoAuth

 MoAuth provides an OAuth proxy to various providers.
 For the time being it only supports [Fagbokforlaget e-portal](https://eportal.fagbokforlaget.no) or FEIDE.
-This js library provides necessary abstraction to MoAuth.
+This js library provides necessary abstraction for authentication from various services.

 ## Install
 ```bash